glycodynamics/Tutorial-Glycoprotein-MD/README.md

 ### Training Material
 The tutorial workshop consists of a series of scripts to run the simulations and analysis of the outputs, accompanied by an informal lecture.
 The scripts can be run using the CCBRC training server, fucose.

-Once you will login to fucose workstation open a Terminal (Click "New" top-right of the item list, and choose "Terminal" from the list).
+Once you are logged in to the fucose workstation, open a Terminal (Click "New" top-right of the item list, and choose "Terminal" from the list).
 You will find the scripts and all other required workshop files there.
-Once you are finished, please copy all the data and "logout" from the server by pressing Ctrl +D.
+Once you are finished, please copy all the data and "log out" from the server by pressing Ctrl +D.

-All material was prepared by Sushil K. Mishra.

 ### Contents
-In this tutorial workshop, you will learn how to perform MD simulation to model a glycoprotein and proten/g;cyan complex.
-You will model glycans or grycoproteins in [Glycam-Web](http://glycam.org/) and perform MD sumlation using [Amber20](https://ambermd.org/) simulation software from the AmberTools package.
+In this tutorial workshop, you will learn how to perform MD simulation to model a glycoprotein and protein/glycan complex.
+You will model glycans or glycoproteins in [Glycam-Web](http://glycam.org/) and perform MD simulation using [Amber20](https://ambermd.org/) simulation software from the AmberTools package.

-The sander and pmemd programmes are capable of the doing MD simulations required.
-AAMBER can accelerate molecular dynamics simulations using GPUs from nVIDIA.
-You will use program pmemd.cuda to perform MD on Nvidia RTX3080 GPU cards installed in Fucose computer.
-You can further use VMD to visualise the simulations on your local machine (after downloading the final files).
+The sander and pmemd programs are capable of doing MD simulations required.
+AMBER can accelerate molecular dynamics simulations using GPUs from NVIDIA.
+You will use the program pmemd.cuda to perform MD on Nvidia RTX3080 GPU cards installed in the Fucose computer.
+You can further use VMD to visualize the simulations on your local machine (after downloading the final files).

 You will be simulating SPS-40 glycoprotein.
-Follwo these teps to perform MD.
+Follow these steps to perform MD.

 #### 1.Login to Fucose:
-Use account information provided during the hands-on session to login into fucose computer
+Use account information provided during the hands-on session to login into fucose computer.

 #### 1.Download PDB structure:
-Download PDB strucutre of the SPS-40 from the Protein Data Bank [2PI6] (https://www.rcsb.org/structure/2PI6).
-This structre contains protein, N-glcyan actanched to it, crystal waters and some hetro atoms.
+Download PDB structure of the SPS-40 from the Protein Data Bank [2PI6] (https://www.rcsb.org/structure/2PI6).
+This structure contains protein, N-glycan attached to it, crystal waters, and some heteroatoms.
 We only require coordinates of the protein atoms to create our system for MD simulation.
-Use grep to extract protein part and create a file protein.pdb. use following commands to do all these steps:
+Use grep to extract the protein part and create a file protein.pdb.
+Use the following commands to do all these steps:

 ```
 mkdir MD-GLYCOPROTEIN/01.PREP
 cd MD-GLYCOPROTEIN/01.PREP